MDMA is one psychoactive substance that is used in psychedelic-assisted therapy. Here’s what you need to know about MDMA assisted therapy.

 Interested in adding MDMA-assisted therapy into your practice?

-Download the Practitioner’s Guide to Psychedelics now for more information on how you can integrate this new treatment into your practice.
+Download the Psychedelic Basic’s Guide s now for more information on how you can integrate this new treatment into your practice.

 If you have questions about changes in regulations for psychedelics, please join our upcoming psychedelics information sessions.